Ethaler14/2024-NCAA-Football/00_README.md

 # 2024-CUSA-Football-Analysis

-This project analyzes the preforamces of 2024 NCAA QB's.
-I have used it to talk about the upcoming 2025 season.
+This project analyzes the performances of 2024 NCAA QBs.
+I have used this work to support discussions about the upcoming 2025 season.

+---

-# Data
+## 📊 Data

-Play By Play Data from the 2024 NCAA Football season.
-Desired QB's plays were saved as subsets of the data to compare against each other and easier access than having to change QB names.
+Play-by-play data from the 2024 NCAA football season was used.
+Each quarterback’s plays were saved as subsets of the full data for easier access and cleaner comparisons.

+---

-## 📁 Project Structure
+## 🗂️ Project Structure

-00_README.md
-`01._VASKO.R` — First QB observed Ethan Vasko `02._MCIVOR.R` — Second QB obersved Maverick McIvor `03._download.csv` — All of the games but 1 came over when looking at Abilene Christian; Dataset needed for all of McIvor analysis
+The scripts should be run in the following order:

+- `00_README.md` – This file
+- `01._VASKO.R` – First QB analyzed: **Ethan Vasko**
+- `02._MCIVOR.R` – Second QB analyzed: **Maverick McIvor**
+- `03._download.csv` – All game data needed for McIvor; includes every game except 1 (used for Abilene Christian)
-`04._Bullock.R` — Third QB observed Evan Bullock
+- `04._Bullock.R` – Third QB analyzed: **Evan Bullock**

-View the scripts in order.
-Some code in earlier ones was run because it was needed in the discussion to the article linked here:
+> 💡 Run the scripts in order — some code in earlier scripts is required by later ones.

+---